There are so many wonderful things about the Holiday Season and giving is one of those wonderful things!

 Give Your Extras a New Home

 When my children were little, we would do a toy purge before Christmas.
-We would talk about how other children were not as lucky as they were and that we need to share toys and clothes we no longer need with others who are in need.
+We would talk about how other children were not as lucky as they were and that we need to share toys and clothes we no longer use with others who are in need.

-It was a great educational moment about gratitude, being thankful for what we had, and helping others.
+It was a great educational or teachable moment about gratitude, being thankful for what we had, and helping others.
 The added benefits of this were a little less clutter and more room for the Christmas presents they would be getting in the near future.

 Other ways we would do activities to help others were buying items for a family at Christmas time or purchasing food for a local food pantry before we went on vacation.
 I loved purchasing food to donate prior to our vacations because we talked about how, if we have money enough for vacation then we have money to help others.
 We would even make this part of our pre-trip parties at times!